senotrusov/notes/arch-linux-installation.md

     !!! info inline end

-        See [Btrfs](https://wiki.archlinux.org/title/Btrfs) and [Btrfs#Getting started](https://wiki.archlinux.org/title/Btrfs#Getting_started) for more information on Btrfs and subvolume setup.
+        See the [Btrfs](https://wiki.archlinux.org/title/Btrfs) guide and the [Btrfs: Getting started](https://wiki.archlinux.org/title/Btrfs#Getting_started) section for details on Btrfs usage and subvolume setup.

     Format the partition for Btrfs.
 Btrfs subvolumes enable flexible organization and snapshotting.